rreed/aoc-2024/notes.typ

 I found this one honestly kinda overwhelming to *read* but it was fun to implement.

 I pity the people who decided to just keep things as chars and then realized "oh wait IDs can be > 9 huh"; one person's solution on Reddit for this one uses emoji for everything over 9 and I *do* respect the utter commitment to the bit.

+= Hoof It

+I suppose we were overdue for the obligatory bfs/dfs question this year.

+I accidentally solved part two before part one here, but that also kinda seems like the more "natural" bfs question.
+I went back and added a hashset to only track unique peaks instead of all paths, then I just hit undo a few times.
+At that point it annoyed me how un-DRY my code was so I just smashed `bfs_one` and `bfs_two` into each other and had them return a tuple.